concur1/pl_compare/README.md

 - [x] Add difference criterion.
 - [x] Add license
 - [x] Make package easy to use (i.e. so you only have to import pl_compare and then you can us pl_compare)
+- [x] Add table name labels that can replace 'base' and 'compare'.
 - [] Write up docstrings
 - [] Write up readme (with code examples)
 - [] Raise error and print examples if duplicates are present.